osrg/gobgp/docs/sources/filter-detail.md

  - DefinedSets

  A single DefinedSets entry has prefix match that is named PrefixSetList and neighbor match part that is named NeighborSetList.
-It also has BgpDefinedSets, a subset of DefinedSets that defines conditions referring BGP attributes such as aspath.
-This DefinedSets has a name and it's used to refer DefinedSets from outside.
+It also has BgpDefinedSets, a subset of DefinedSets that defines conditions referring to BGP attributes such as aspath.
+This DefinedSets has a name and it's used to refer to DefinedSets items from outside.

  - PolicyDefinitionList